Stable Systems with Power Law Conditions for Poisson Hail: Connectivity and Spatial Growth

+In this section, we consider the growth of the range of the admissible paths, $\mathcal{R}_t$ (see \eqref{eq: domain of influence} below).
+For this question the temporal sizes $T_j$ play no roles, and results only involve $(S_n)$.
+For convenience, we {always} assume that $A$ is large enough so that \eqref{eq: useful ones} is valid for $(S_n)$. \ledd{As the job arrivals follow independent Poisson processes, for the law $\tilde{\tilde{P}}^{\theta,A}$ in Theorem \ref{thm: existence model in IV}, the arrival rate $\lambda_n$ for jobs with a (positive) spatial size $S_{n}$ is

-In this section, \edtt{we will consider the spatial growth of the model.
-Thus we will find that the temporal sizes $T_j$ play no roles, and results only involve $(S_n)$.} For convenience, we will always assume \eqref{eq: useful ones} is valid for $(S_n)$.
-A major ingredient is to estimate the probability that two space-time points $(\edtt{\mathbf{0}},0)$ and $(x,t)$ in $\mathbb{Z}^{d} \times \mathbb{R}_+$ are \textit{connected} via admissible paths involving only jobs of spatial sizes $S_j$, for $j\leq n$. \edtf{For $t< S_n^\alpha$,} we will show that the probability decays geometrically in the spatial $l_\infty$ distance, under the scale $S_{n}$, see equation \eqref{eq: main} below.
+for some $c_1>0$; for convenience, we assume $c_1 =1$ for the rest of paper.} A major ingredient is to estimate the probability that two {time-space points $(0,\mathbf{0})$ and $(t,x)$ in $ \mathbb{R}_+ \times \mathbb{Z}^{d}$} are \textit{connected} via admissible paths involving only jobs of spatial sizes $S_j$, for $j\leq n$.
+For $t< S_n^\alpha$, we {show} that the probability decays geometrically in the spatial $l_\infty$ distance, under the scale $S_{n}$, see equation \eqref{eq: main} below.
 The estimate \eqref{eq: main} is an analogue of \eqref{eq:stochastic bounds}.
-We will explain the similarity between this two inequalities.
+We {then } explain the similarity between these two inequalities.
+The value of this result is that it { cuts} down the number of admissible \edtts{paths} that we must consider.

 Before we make more precise statement, we introduce some definitions and assumptions.

-Similar to subsection \ref{subsec: admissible path}, we use graphical constructions for the job arrivals.
-We can define $n$-admissible paths, and a pair of $n$-connected space-time points by restricting to jobs of spatial sizes at most $S_n$: \begin{enumerate} \item An \textit{$n$-admissible path} is a c\`{a}dl\`{a}g function (right continuous) ${\gamma^{(n)}_{u,t;x,y}: [u,t] \longrightarrow \mathbb{Z}^d}$ such that it starts from space-time point $(x,u)$ and ends at $(y,t)$, and only jobs of spatial sizes $S_j$, $j\leq n$ intersect it, in the sense of \eqref{eq: intersection}, \edtt{i.e., if $ \gamma_{u,t}(s)\neq \gamma_{u,t}(s-)$, then there is a job of spatial size $S_j$ arriving at $(x,s)$ with } We will also abbreviate $\gamma^{(n)}_{u,t;x,y}$ as $\gamma^{(n)}$ when the context is clear.
+Similarly to subsection \ref{subsec: admissible path}, we use graphical constructions for the job arrivals.
+We define $n$-admissible paths, and a pair of $n$-connected {time-space} points by restricting to jobs of spatial sizes at most $S_n$: \begin{enumerate} \item An \textit{$n$-admissible path} is an admissible path \ledd{${\gamma^{(n)}: [u,t] \rightarrow \mathbb{Z}^d}$} \edtts{that} starts from {time-space} point $(u,x)$ and ends at $(t,y)$, and with the further restriction that only jobs of spatial sizes $S_j$, $j\leq n$ intersect it, in the sense of \eqref{eq: intersection}, \edtt{i.e., if $ \gamma^{(n)}(s)\neq \gamma^{(n)}(s-)$, then there is a job of spatial size $S_j$ with $j \leq n$ arriving at {$(s,x)$} with } for some $j\leq n$.\\ We also \ledd{use $\gamma^{(n)}_{u,t}$ or $\gamma^{(n)}_{u,t;x,y}$ when we emphasize that $\gamma^{(n)}$ is on the interval $[u,t]$ or it has end points $(u,x)$ and $(t,y)$.}